 |Online||Study Period 2||N/A||N/A|

 This course is accredited by the Australian Diabetes Educators Association (ADEA).
 Graduates are encouraged to pursue credentialing by the ADEA.
-The title Credentialled Diabetes Educator (CDE) is well recognised not only in Australia but overseas.
+The title CDE is well recognised not only in Australia but overseas.
 Only those diabetes educators who have completed the ADEA credentialing program are awarded the title CDE.
 CDE’s are required to demonstrate ongoing participation in professional development within the specialty of diabetes education.

 We encourage you to apply for the courses you most want to study.
 If you are not eligible to enter your chosen course right now, our team will work with you to find the best pathway option.